eegg/school-policies-and-procedures/src/nutrition.rst

 Ethical and religious concerns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We plan children's meals in accordance with their parents' wishes.
+We plan children's snacks and meals in accordance with their parents' wishes.

 * We provide a vegetarian option at every meal opportunity.
 * Through discussion with parents and research reading by staff, we obtain information about any dietary rules abided by children and their parents.
   We take account of this information in the provision of food and drinks.

 Planning of meals
 ^^^^^^^^^^^^^^^^^

-* We plan menus in advance, involving children and parents in the planning.
+* We plan menus in advance.
 * We display the menus of meals for the information of guardians.
-* We organise meal times as social occasions in which children and staff participate.
+* We organise meal and snack times as social occasions in which children and staff participate.

 International and culturally diverse meals